opensim-org/opensim-core/DEVELOPING.md

    options are on, then we guarantee for the user that they can use the installed OpenSim Python package without relying on any other OpenSim files.
    Use the CMake macro `OpenSimInstallDependencyLibraries()` to facilitate this.
+11. Add tests to ensure the functionality of the dependency can be accessed through the Java, Matlab, and Python interfaces, if such functionality should be exposed.

 Perform the additional steps for a **public** dependency: